andreobrandao/Numerical-Methods/README.md

 This repository serves as a collection of all the Fortran codes I wrote during the Numerical Methods course in Mechanical Sciences.
 Below is an overview of the folder structure and explanations for each code located in the [codes folder](./codes).

-Additionally, the [Analysis](./Analysis) folder contains PDF files with analyses performed using some of the developed codes.

 ---

 ## Code 1 - 4th Order Runge-Kutta Method